 Who is Unisoc?

 Unisoc is the Belgian employers’ organisation for the Social Services of General Interest (SSGI).
-It represents more than 27.000 non-profit-making organisations and over 650.000 employees in Belgium.
+It represents over 33.000 non-profit-making organisations and over 750.000 employees in Belgium.

 What does Unisoc do?